June 21, 2022 - 269 views|

 The Cognizant take: We anticipated issues around AI and hiring in our “21 HR Jobs of the Future" report.
 One of the positions we posited, Algorithm Bias Auditor, would be charged with conducting “a methodical and rigorous investigation into every algorithm across every business unit within the organization.”
 The auditor, we added, “will establish guidelines and compliance methodologies that employees across the organization can easily understand and follow.”
 The current spotlight on AI and hiring practices demonstrates that businesses should implement this position, or something like it, sooner rather than later.

-According to Jillian Powers, Cognizant’s Global Head of Responsible AI, businesses should do a full risk assessment of their operations and data pipelines first, and then conduct reviews and audits of high-risk operations.
+According to Jillian Powers, Global Head of Cognizant's Responsible AI practice, businesses should do a full risk assessment of their operations and data pipelines first, and then conduct reviews and audits of high-risk operations.
 Data-enabled autonomous decisioning in HR is an area of high risk because it involves sensitive data, the dignity and comfort that comes from labor and employment, and the ability for people to access work.

 Powers points out there are a lot of snake-oil salespeople in HR AI, and regulation hasn’t solidified yet.
 There is no one-stop technical solve; a full systemic review of an HR AI operation and the data pipelines that feed it can help companies hire and retain a diverse, talented workforce and keep them.
 This would require a more socio-technical approach than is often found today.